HITECHCRIME/HC_SG114_Moment/README.md

-You think my morals gone, you think, fine, i think just refined yeah Looking for sublime manifesting trance with bass (defines) lasers so defines the rhymes precise (lasers like rhymes) devise perspectives colorized when many clash with one What inside you can't see is the prize
+You think my morals gone, you think, fine, i think just refined yeah Looking for sublime manifesting trance with bass (defines) lasers so defines the rhymes precise (lasers like rhymes) i devise perspectives colorized when many clash with one What inside you can't see is the prize
 Maybe take just a peek sometimes
-You prolly be suprised with what you're missing out
-Oh I know I've put barriers against my better judgement Trying out but those new facade —  aaah moment passed, made me feel like i need to atone

 Turns out I was a wolf in disguise yeah
 Took me bloody years to figure that out
 Fool blinded by the light i was (i was)
+Coalitions and fake support - what's that?
+You prolly be suprised with what you're missing out Putting all on trust and actually righting the wrong That would catch you minding other people emotions
+Oh I know I've put barriers against my better judgement Trying out but those new facade —  aaah moment passed, made me feel like i need to atone